JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `com.intellij.database.datagrid.DataGrid.getName(ModelIndex<GridColumn>)` method removed
 : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setDisplayType(ModelIndex<GridColumn>, DisplayType)` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.getDisplayType(ModelIndex<GridColumn>)` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.getPureDisplayType(ModelIndex<GridColumn>)` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

 `com.intellij.database.datagrid.DataGrid.setBinaryDisplayType(ModelIndex<GridColumn>, BinaryDisplayType)` method removed : Use `com.intellij.database.datagrid.DataGrid.setDisplayType(ModelIndex<GridColumn>, DisplayType)` instead.